-These alphabetic plays by Euripides, thus, represent much more than merely a few additional tragedies from the classical corpus but a group not selected for preservation by readers and purveyors of literature.
+The alphabetic plays of Euripides, thus, represent much more than merely a few additional tragedies from the classical corpus.
+They are a group not selected for preservation by readers and purveyors of literature but by the random principle of the alphabet.
 As such, they show how wide the range of classical tragedy actually was and how many different types of plays it encompassed.
 All in all, it would no overstatement to say that the existence of Euripides' alphabetic plays is the single most important fact about classical drama.

 To wit, if it were not for this assortment of plays, not only would we today be ignorant of several types of tragedy—particularly, melodramas and rescue plays, like his Helen as we'll see below (V.A.1)—but our definition of classical tragedy would also be markedly narrower, much more in line with the conventional view of tragedy as "tragic," that is, dominated by unhappy endings, serious reflection, morose characters, and so on.
 The rescue plays and melodramas show that classical tragedy could and did entail very different elements: happy endings, light-hearted characters, and even farcical situations.